 70%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured skill with excellent workflow clarity and progressive disclosure.
-Its main weaknesses are moderate verbosity (the Quick Start, Input Requirements, and Output Formats sections substantially overlap with the workflow) and reliance on custom Python scripts that may not actually exist, which undermines actionability.
-Trimming redundant sections and clarifying tool availability would significantly improve it.
+This is a well-organized skill with strong workflow clarity and good progressive disclosure.
+Its main weaknesses are moderate verbosity (redundant sections like Quick Start, Input Requirements, and Output Formats that overlap with the workflow) and reliance on custom scripts that may not actually exist, reducing true actionability.
+The CloudFormation and CDK examples are valuable but the overall skill could be tightened significantly.

 Suggestions